 Alright, almost done.
 Now your dog remains relaxed all the way until you start driving.
 Now it’s important to stick this good experience to his brain.
-Make sure that the first few drives that you’re doing after this training are short and always end somewhere fun.
-Always end the drive with a positive experience, like you’re going for a walk, to the dog park, pet store etc. where he gets rewarded.
+Make sure that the first few drives after this training are short and always end somewhere fun, like going for a walk, to the dog park, pet store etc.

-Once you’ve gotten there, you successfully implemented a counter conditioning and your pup should be fine with being in the car again.
+Once you’ve gotten this far, you successfully implemented a counter conditioning and your pup should be fine with being in the car again!

 Step 7: Patience and calm attitude

 Bear in mind that the whole process can take between a few days and a few weeks, depending on what caused his sudden anxiety in the car and how strong it is.
 So be patient, you’ll get there eventually!